 You’ll also need to provide your own “cover art,” suitable for various icons, splash screens, and promotional images on app stores.

-Under the “Hosted Games” label, you’ll retain full IP rights on your game; your work will receive a 25% royalty on the revenue we receive from distributing your game.
+Under the “Hosted Games” label, you’ll retain full IP rights on your game, granting us an exclusive license to publish your multiple-choice game electronically; your work will receive a 25% royalty on the revenue we receive from distributing your game.
 (This includes money from advertising, in-app purchases, direct sales where applicable, etc.)

 Established authors can publish games under the “Choice of Games” label.
 Authors with published works to their name can apply to write and publish a game under the “Choice of Games” label.